 NRC 211: Wildlife Sampling and Identification

 Conservation genetics and genomics projects

-- Population connectivity of the American pika (Ochotona princeps) and
+- Population connectivity of the American pika (Ochotona princeps)

 Non-invasive Wildlife Population and Ecological Monitoring:

 - Detection and estimation of wildlife diversity across campus and conservation areas within the town of Amherst through the UMass Amherst Wildlife Camera Trapping Project.
 This work incorporates student-led data collection and analysis integrated within NRC coursework.